angelalejos/cloudwatch/README.md

 * Elasticsearch or Kubernetes cluster (including master) `in service instances` is less than `minimum instances`.
 This suggests that there are not enough cluster resources to work properly.

+There is also support for "legacy" Pelias infrastructure that is still running as individual EC2 instances behind Elastic Load Balancers, instead of within Kubernetes.
+By setting appropriate Terraform variables, alerts for this infrastructre can be enabled or disabled.
+All current Pelias services (API, pip-service, placeholder, and interpolation are supported individually) Similarly to other instances, the only alerts for these instances will be service related:

+* ELB healthy instance count is lower than expected
+* ELB latency is high
+* ELB 500 error count is high

 ## Issues

 * It is not yet possible to enable the group metric collection required on Auto Scaling Groups